Kyösti Kallio: Resignation and death

-Kallio (centre, at the front) together with Mannerheim (left of Kallio) at the Helsinki railway station on December 19, 1940.
+Kallio (centre, at the front) together with Mannerheim (left of Kallio) at the Helsinki railway station on 19 December 1940.
 Kallio had a fatal heart attack a few seconds after this photograph was taken by Hugo Sundström.

 Kallio left a notice of resignation on 27 November 1940.
 He was planning to leave the capital and retire to his farm at Nivala after the farewell ceremonies on the evening of 19 December 1940; but he collapsed and died that night at the Helsinki Central Railway Station in the arms of his adjutant before a guard of honour while a band played the patriotic Finnish march Porilaisten marssi.
 One story tells that Kallio died in the arms of Marshal Mannerheim, but this is most likely part of the construction of Mannerheim's personal cult.
-In reality, Kallio died in the arms of his adjutant Aladár Paasonen and colonel A. F. Airo.
+It is more plausible that Kallio died in the arms of his adjutant Aladár Paasonen and potentially colonel A. F. Airo also.